geode-sdk/docs/tutorials/buttons.md

 ```

 ## Callbacks
-Button callbacks are usually passed as the second parameter to the `Button` class (position of the parameter depends on the create method) in a lambda.
+Button callbacks are usually passed as the second parameter to the `Button` class (the position of the parameter depends on the create method) in a lambda.
 Here's an example on how you can make a callback with `Button::createWithNode`:

 ```cpp
 class MyLayer : public CCLayer {